ForwardStar/gfe_driver/README.md

 ##### Spruce

 Download the library from the [GitHub Release Page](https://github.com/Stardust-SJF/gfe_driver/releases/tag/v2.0.0) and rename it as `libBVGT.a`.
-We note that the BVGT is the initial name of Spruce (BitVector-based-Graph-Tree), and we have not changed it in gfe_driver.

 Then configure the driver with: